llvm/llvm-project/llvm/docs/VectorizationPlan.rst

   VPValues.

 :VPInstruction:
-  A VPInstruction is both a VPRecipe and a VPUser.
-It models a single VPlan-level instruction to be generated if the VPlan is executed, including its opcode and possibly additional characteristics.
-It is the basis for writing instruction-level analyses and optimizations in VPlan as creating, replacing or moving VPInstructions record both def-use and scheduling decisions.
+  A VPInstruction is a recipe characterized by a single opcode and optional flags, free of ingredients or other meta-data.
 VPInstructions also extend LLVM IR's opcodes with idiomatic operations that enrich the Vectorizer's semantics.

 :VPTransformState:
   Stores information used for generating output IR, passed from